-Hospitality Management Degree Programs
+Here are the Best Hospitality Management Degree Programs

-2. Michigan State University
+Michigan State University

 The School of Hospitality Business at Michigan State has been around for nine decades and is known for being the original hospitality program in the nation.
 A hospitality degree from Michigan State prepares students for a job in several fields including hotel operations, hospitality real estate, hotel sales, and more.

 Undergraduate students are required to complete two paid internships before graduation and have the option of completing a minor in Hospitality Business Real Investment Management.
-Students who want to further their education through graduate work can choose from four degrees including; a master’s in Food Service Business Management, a master’s in Hospitality Business Management, a Secondary Concentration in Hospitality Business in the MBA program, or a Graduation Specialization in Hospitality Business.
+Students who want to further their education through graduate work can choose from four degrees including a master’s in Food Service Business Management, a master’s in Hospitality Business Management, a Secondary Concentration in Hospitality Business in the MBA program, or a Graduation Specialization in Hospitality Business.

 University of Houston

-The Conrad N. Hilton College of Hotel and Restaurant Management at the University of Houston offers four different degrees in the industry including a Bachelor of Science in Hotel and Restaurant Management, Master of Science in Hospitality Management, Master of Science in Global Hospitality Business and Ph.D. in Hospitality Administration.
+The Conrad N. Hilton College of Hotel and Restaurant Management at the University of Houston offers four different degrees in the industry including a Bachelor of Science in Hotel and Restaurant Management, Master of Science in Hospitality Management, Master of Science in Global Hospitality Business, and a Ph.D. in Hospitality Administration.
 The Hotel and Restaurant Management program offers national and international internships and study abroad opportunities.

 Students in the master’s program work with two of the school’s partners in Europe and Asia, which help students understand how the industry works globally.
 Students will also work on a customized capstone project and enjoy business trips to New York, Paris, and Macau.
 If you’re looking to earn a hospitality management degree online, this school might be for you.
 The school also has a relatively new online Executive Masters of Hospitality Management program, currently going into its third year.

 University of Nevada, Las Vegas

 Fairleigh Dickinson University

 Washington State University

 At Washington State University, the Carson College of Business offers a degree in Hospitality Business Management.
 Upon graduation, students will have worked about 1,000 hours in the hospitality industry.
 WSU’s instructors strive to help students gain skills in operations, sales, revenues, service, event planning, and consulting.
 Also, students attend two events in which the school connects its students with employers in the hospitality industry.